sajjaadf/Mice-And-Men-Mock-Trial/Witness-Answers.md

 - Bigger Danger to society if runs away.
 - Yes, I once told to him to jump into a river.
 - Persuided by bad person to do bad things.
+- Lennie can possibly be used as an weapon.
+-